mobizt/FirebaseClient/FAQ.md

 #### A1: The server was disconnected or unable to connect to the server.

-There are manypossible cases of this issue.
+There are many possible causes of this issue.

 #### Possible WiFi issues